kmahyyg/kmahyyg.github.io/content/hioscp/2019-htb-writeup20.md

 After you have a reverse shell, check `/etc/passwd`, found user: `rijndael`.

 You have read permission of `/home/rijndael/creds.txt` and also `/home/rijndael/creds.txt.old`.
+The `.old` file suggest us that the creds is in format of "username / password" format.
+It's a partial known plaintext attack.

 According to the file header of `creds.txt`, it's encrypted with Vim, File header is `Vimcrypt~02!` means a Blowfish with wrong implementation.

 So we are be able to recover the first 64 bytes of the encrypted text.
 Except the header, the encrypted text is only 26 Bytes...
-It's a partial known plaintext attack.

 Blowfish is based on XOR too.
 We have script for it, check `xor-kpa.py`, run it: